-At Infinite Smiles, we encourage all our clients to attend their annual dental exams.
+At our office, we encourage all our clients to attend their annual dental exams.
 At your exam, Dr. Patel aims to catch dental complications like gum recession before they become severe.
 This is because gum recession can severely impact the health of your teeth in many ways.

 First, receding gums expose sensitive and vital parts of your teeth.
 Bacteria can collect in these areas, accelerating the decay of gum tissue and tooth roots.
 Second, severely receding gums can cause otherwise healthy teeth to fall out.
 This is because healthy gums help secure teeth in place.